FOSS-Chinese/AnkiDeckGenerator/README.md

 - [x] Generate Anki card data for the semantic/phonetic Hanzi etymology in case of pictophonetic
 - [x] Generate Anki card data for the primary radical of the Hanzi
 - [x] Generate Anki card data for the charCode as used in JavaScript
-- [x] Create a Stroke order diagram generator that outputs still images with numbers
-- [x] and create a Pull Request at https://github.com/skishore/makemeahanzi adding this generator script and the generated stroke diagrams
 - [x] Generate Anki card data for the charCode as used in JavaScript
 - [x] Copy the Hanzi stroke order diagrams into the deck output
 - [x] Write a bootstrap based Anki card template that uses all the features mentioned above